JRHB314/JRHB314.github.io/LabGuide100.md

 <b>Add Navigation</b>

-<br>In order for this tab bar to actually navigate the website, we need a second page to navigate <i>to</i>.
+In order for this tab bar to actually navigate the website, we need a second page to navigate <i>to</i>.
 We want to carry over the components from the first page to this home page (logo, title, navbar) so we'll go ahead and copy it.
 Go to the Web App heirarchy on the left, right click on main-start and hit `Duplicate`.
 Then rename the page `second-page`.
 On the `Code` view, paste the code we copied.<br>

 ![](/images/lab100/100-1-33.png)<br>